gradio-app/gradio/guides/01_getting-started/02_key-features.md

 ## Alert modals

-You wish to raise alerts to the user.
+You may wish to raise alerts to the user.
 To do so, raise a `gr.Error("custom message")` to display an error message.
 You can also issue `gr.Warning("message")` and `gr.Info("message")` by having them as standalone lines in your function, which will immediately display modals while continuing the execution of your function.
 Queueing needs to be enabled for this to work.

 Note below how the `gr.Error` has to be raised, while the `gr.Warning` and `gr.Info` are single lines.